stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 ### Context <a name="overview-context"></a>

 Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
-This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.
+This program cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.

-For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.
-For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.
+For this, they sent mailers to their entire customer base (apart from a control group), but this proved expensive.
+For the next batch of communications, they would like to save costs by *only* mailing customers who are likely to sign up.

 Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
 This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.